The Linux Schools Project: History

 TLSP was originally developed using Red Hat, early in the 2000s, with the aim of making Linux adoption easier for schools in the UK.
 Linux, at the time, was considered difficult to use in educational environments where computing expertise mainly came from teachers who were not dedicated IT staff.

 With version 5.1.x, TLSP moved to the PCLinuxOS platform - but has since adopted Ubuntu in its place.
 The current production version of TLSP is 12.1.

 Features

 TLSP is downloadable from their homepage.
 The installation steps require an initial install of Ubuntu, which the Live CD prompts to initiate.
 Following the machine reboot after installation of Ubuntu, the install of the TLSP system is initiated automatically.

 Educational

 TLSP is primarily aimed at educational environments, but is also suitable for use in a Small to Medium Enterprise (SME) business environment.
 The included systems are suitable for use as file and print, email, web and e-learning servers.
 By leveraging these technologies, it is possible to administer a complete network using the integrated web tools and by using some form of remote desktop technology.

 TLSP also provides an Exam Account feature that allows teachers through the Web Management interface to create dedicated exam accounts and upload exam files to each account.
-Completed work can be download when the students have completed their exam.
+Completed work can be downloaded when the students have completed their exam.